camunda-community-hub/zeebe-redis-exporter/connector-csharp/README.md

 ========================

 This library enables the retrieval of Zeebe events with C#.
-It is based on [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis/) and requires the configuration of the Zeebe Exporter as described in the main project.
+It is based on [StackExchange.Redis](https://www.nuget.org/packages/StackExchange.Redis/) and requires the configuration of the Zeebe Exporter as described in the main project on Camunda Community Hub ([camunda-community-hub/zeebe-redis-exporter](https://github.com/camunda-community-hub/zeebe-redis-exporter)).

 Current limitations:
 * The connector uses a Multi-key operation to receive events from Redis and thus does not yet work with Redis Clusters.